Can AI Test for Limpieza de Sangre?

 What conquistadors were actually like: woodcut from Bartolomé de las Casas's "Destruction of the Indies" (source)

-Most Full-Text Search results were part of a 1648 application for the Knighthood of Santiago, made by two well-connected brothers in Bogotá, Don Francisco Félix Beltrán de Caicedo and Don Fernando Leonel Beltrán de Caicedo.
-The knighthood of Santiago was one of the highest orders for nobility in Spain, and the Inquisition-plagued empire demanded that applicants submit pruebas y diligencias (tests and diligences) proving their limpieza de sangre -- "purity of blood" that was solely derived from "Old Christians," with no ancestors who were recent converts from Judaism or Islam, let alone non-European ancestors.
+Most Full-Text Search results about the Porras family come from a 1648 application to join the Knights of the Order of Santiago, made by two well-connected brothers in Bogotá, Don Francisco Félix Beltrán de Caicedo and Don Fernando Leonel Beltrán de Caicedo.
+The Order of Santiago was one of the highest honors for nobility in Spain, and the Inquisition-plagued empire demanded that applicants submit pruebas y diligencias (tests and diligences) proving their limpieza de sangre -- "purity of blood" that was solely derived from "Old Christians," with no ancestors who were recent converts from Judaism or Islam, let alone non-European ancestors.

-Crazily, it seems 15 of the brothers' great-great-grandparents passed muster, but there was a lack of proper documents for their 16th great-great-grandparent, Margarita de Porras y Fonseca.
-The brothers Beltrán de Caicedo funded an investigation into the parish records of Sevilla, and uncomfortable secrets were uncovered.
+One of their great-great-grandparents, Margarita de Porras y Fonseca, lacked the proper church documents, so the Beltrán de Caicedo brothers funded an investigation into the parish records of Sevilla, and uncomfortable secrets were uncovered.

-However, the public notaries in Sevilla could not locate a dowry letter for Pedro and Catalina from circa 1527, which would have listed their parents.
+However, the public notaries in Sevilla could not locate a dowry letter for Pedro de Porras and Catalina Fernández from circa 1527, which would have listed their parents.
 The investigators also collected local testimony that Catalina Fernández de Porras's family were well-known conversos -- converted Jews!
-Witnesses claimed that Catalina's real parents were named Gonzalo Fernández / Hernández and Ana Bazo, and they appeared in the 1510 farda, a list of converted Jews in Sevilla who paid a discriminatory tax.
-Claims included that Gonzalo Fernández paid a fine of 800 ducados to royal officials, and another witness said Ana Bazo "was the daughter of Manuel Bazo, who was burned and is on the first page of the burned in the Corral of the Oranges..."
+Witnesses claimed that Catalina's real parents were named Gonzalo Fernández and Ana Bazo, and they appeared in the 1510 farda, a list of converted Jews in Sevilla whose parents or grandparents were punished by the Inquisition, and who had to pay a discriminatory tax to be "reconciled" with the state.
+One witness claimed that Gonzalo Fernández paid a fine of 800 ducados to royal officials, and another said Ana Bazo "was the daughter of Manuel Bazo, who was burned and is on the first page of the burned in the Corral of the Orange Trees..."
 (Manuel Baço, que fue quemado, y está en la primera página de los quemados en el Corral de los Naranjos).

 El patio de los Naranjos at the Cathedral of Sevilla, as seen from the famed La Giralda tower (source)

-There are potential hints at the truth of these possible ancestors, Manuel Bazo, Ana Bazo, and Gonzalo Fernández.
-The article on the 1510 farda that I linked to above transcribes this document, and there was indeed a Gonzalo Fernández who paid 800 ducados, the third-highest fine paid by a community member.
-Another 1516 letter says Gonzalo helped collect a steep fine of 5,000 ducados from the converso community for the royal coffers.
+There are potential hints at the truth of these possible ancestors -- Manuel Bazo, Ana Bazo, and Gonzalo Fernández.
+The article on the 1510 farda that I linked to above transcribes the document in question, and there was indeed a converso named Gonzalo Fernández who paid 800 ducados, the second-highest fine on the list.
+Another quoted letter from 1516 says Gonzalo once again helped collect a steep fine of 5,000 ducados from the converso community for the royal coffers.

 Part of the 1510 farda listing Gonzalo Fernández (source)

 One more Full-Text Search result may share a clue about Manuel Bazo.
-Another application for the Knighthood of Santiago, this time for the sevillano Juan de Espinosa Salvago in 1619, raised suspicions about the applicant's maternal grandmother, another supposed descendant of Manuel Bazo.
-Juan's pruebas and diligencias include a record on an alleged house of Manuel Bazo
+Another application for the Knights of the Order of Santiago, this time for the sevillano Juan de Espinosa Salvago in 1619, raised suspicions about the applicant's maternal grandmother, another supposed descendant of Manuel Bazo.
+Juan's pruebas and diligencias reference a record about an alleged house of Manuel Bazo

 Despite the documented rumors, Juan de Espinosa Salvago and the Beltrán de Caicedo brothers would become knights of Santiago.
 In their time these men would have been known as great "hijosdalgo," but roughly four centuries later, the pretenses of nobility and "purity" are laughably false.
 What my search results turned up were the horrors of prejudice and hatred left unchecked.